 School construction funding that gets our kids out of portables and helps us accommodate the 3000 students of annual growth in MCPS.

 - Public schools that serve all kids, not private school vouchers.
-There’s nothing wrong with private schools, but state dollars should go to public schools, especially considering the nearly $3 billion in unmet needs they face.
+State dollars should go first to public schools, especially considering the nearly $3 billion in unmet needs they face.